Parents and Friends

 Many individuals and families have made outstanding contributions to the welfare and future of the College through their voluntary support and participation in College life during and often beyond their son’s schooling.
 The award of the Newington Citation recognises individuals or families who have made very positive contributions to Newington’s values, thereby maintaining the quality of education and community support as well as enriching the College’s long cultural history.
-The 2017 Newington Medal was awarded to Kerrie and Con Dedes (ON 1987).
+The 2019 Newington Citation was awarded to Mrs Helen Burton.

 If you would like further information in relation to the Newington Citation, please contact the Community and Development Office here: